Analysis of Influencer Marketing and Social Media Diversity Reflects Visual Bias

 Only 19% are over age 30.

-Social Media Algorithms Have a Diversity Problem
+Algorithms Contribute to the Social Media Diversity Problem

 Social media algorithms zero in on young white faces and features to determine which content to highlight in spotlight or showcase areas of the apps.